sailendrachettri/alphanews/README.md

   npm run start
 ```

-# New Features ideas
+# Features to be added
 - Save favorite news at one place
 - Share new on social handles
 - Custom full article reading page

-# Features of the app
+# Current features of the app
+- Read news in best visualize way
 - Read the latest news across world
-- Save the importent new for later use (working on this feature)
+- Save the importent new for later use (work on progress)
+- Share news on social media (work on progress)

 # Screenshots
 <p><img src="https://drive.google.com/uc?export=view&id=19eMbJ6R9JzirK3m-P9FtOxDdBcWe9_hj" alt="Front page"></p>